TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 Your game will be played against the computer.
 You will make a function that randomly returns 'Rock', 'Paper' or 'Scissors':

 1. Create a new function named `getComputerChoice`.
-1. Write the code to let `getComputerChoice` randomly `return` one of the following string values: "Rock", "Paper" or "Scissors".
+1. Write the code so that `getComputerChoice` randomly `return` one of the following string values: "Rock", "Paper" or "Scissors".
    - **Hint**: The [Math.random](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) method returns a random number that's greater than or equal to 0 and less than 1.
 Think about how you can use this to conditionally return one of the multiple choices.
 1. Test that your function returns what you expect using `console.log` or [the browser developer tools](https://www.theodinproject.com/lessons/foundations-javascript-developer-tools) before advancing to the next step.